URL of this page: //medlineplus.gov/ency/article/001490.htm

 Antibiotics are very effective in treating a breast infection.
 If you take antibiotics, you must continue to breastfeed or pump to relieve breast swelling from milk production.

-In case if the abscess does not go away, needle aspiration under ultrasound guidance is done, along with antibiotics.
-If this method fails to respond, then incision and drainage is the treatment of choice.
+If there is an abscess that does not go away, needle aspiration under ultrasound guidance is done, along with antibiotics.
+If this method fails to cure the abscess, then incision and drainage is the treatment of choice.

 Outlook (Prognosis)